christabor-archive/flask_sluice/README.md

 ![sluice logo](sluice_logo.png)

-A dashboard and service for displaying metrics and executing commands for the Python prospector analysis module.
+A dashboard and service for displaying results and executing linting reports for the Python prospector analysis module.

 ## Getting started.